China Railways JF: Composition

-The locomotives were used across the Chinese railway system, and were in service on the national railway system until 1996; on industrial rail networks some locomotives remained in use until the early 2000s.
+The locomotives were used across the Chinese railway system, and were in service on the national railway system until 1996 when the railway began retiring the units; on industrial rail networks some locomotives remained in use until the last JF locomotive, No. 2368, was last used in mainline service in March 2005.
+The last JF locomotive, No. 2446, was last reported in use was in March 2007.
+No. 886, was restored to operating condition in 2006 at the Beipiao Mining Railway, and was last reported in storage in working order.
 Several of the class have been preserved.